ric-bianchi/katyhuff.github.com/menu/writing.md

 <hr>

-If you are an ATLAS physicist or you work in scientific software programming, you might find some useful information in my [techy, geeky blog](../blog.html).
+I also have a [technical blog](../blog.html) (a very techy, geeky blog), mainly as a lab notebook.
+But if you are an ATLAS physicist or you work in scientific software programming, you might find some useful information in it. my .